biliesilva/biliesilva/README.md

 ### Hi there!👋 Welcome to my ✨Github page✨.

 I'm frelancer UI/UX Designer and Frontend Developer Student at Hyper Island Stockholm.
-I love to draw and paint digitally and usually walk around with my Ipad.
+I love to draw and paint digitally and usually walk around with my Ipad sketching something in Procreate.

 - 🌱 I’m currently studying JavaScript and React;
 - 👯 I’m looking to collaborate on open source projects;